urre/fruitage/README.md

 + Reports → Uninvoiced: Adds columns to the report table.
 Rows and totals
 + Invoices → Overview: Adds columns to the summary and report table.
 Rows and totals.
 + Invoices → Report: Adds columns to the report table.
 Rows and totals.
++ Estimates: Adds columns to the pending, accepted and declined sections.

 ## Install